Alibaba-MIIL/PartialLabelingCSL/README.md

 First, un-annotated labels should be treated selectively according to two probability quantities: the class distribution in the overall dataset and the specific label likelihood for a given data sample.
 We propose to estimate the class distribution using a dedicated temporary model, and we show its improved efficiency over a naive estimation computed using the dataset's partial annotations.
 Second, during the training of the target model, we emphasize the contribution of annotated labels over originally un-annotated labels by using a dedicated asymmetric loss.
 Experiments conducted on three partially labeled datasets, OpenImages, LVIS, and simulated-COCO, demonstrate the effectiveness of our approach.
 Specifically, with our novel selective approach, we achieve state-of-the-art results on OpenImages dataset.
-Code will be made available.

 <!-- ### Challenges in Partial Labeling
 (a) In a partially labeled dataset, only a portion of the samples are annotated for a given class. (b) "Ignore" mode exploits only the annotated samples which may lead to a limited decision boundary. (c) "Negative" mode naively treats all un-annotated labels as negatives.
 It may produce suboptimal decision boundary as it adds noise of un-annotated positive labels.
 Also, annotated and un-annotated negative samples contribute similarly to the optimization. (d) Our approach aims at mitigating these drawbacks by predicting the probability of a label being present in the image.